Gayatri-tech/QR_Code/README.md

-This is a simple QR code.
+This is a simple QR code structure to brush up skills.